-A key upcoming deadline is October 1, 2019.
-That date marks the beginning of the fiscal year.
-If appropriations are not enacted by that date — or a continuing resolution is not passed to temporarily fund the government — we would face a shutdown.
+Fiscal year 2020 began on October 1, 2019 and none of the 12 appropriation bills for the year had yet been enacted.
+As a result, the government is now operating under a seven-week continuing resolution, which will keep it running through November 21.
+If appropriations are not enacted by that date — or another continuing resolution is not put in place to temporarily fund the government — we would face a shutdown.

 While temporary funding measures often avoid shutdowns, they also reflect the failure of lawmakers to reach agreement on some or all appropriation bills for a full fiscal year.
 Funding the government for a full year is preferable to using a CR because it allows government agencies to plan appropriately and match their resources with their responsibilities.
 Predictability benefits the economy by providing certainty about government actions.